ministryofjustice/data-and-analytics-engineering/src/content/innovation/hackathons.md

 Overall, hackathons are an integral part of fostering a culture of innovation, encouraging rapid problem-solving, and enabling teams to explore and implement technological solutions that have a real impact on public service delivery within the justice system.

-Do keep any eye out for communications to join and contribue to our up and comming hackathons.
+Do keep any eye out on our internal communications channels to join and contribue to our up and comming hackathons.